application-research/delta/docs/deal-metadata.md

 The `padded_piece_size` field is the padded piece size of the content to be stored.
 This is only required if the `connection_mode` is `import`.
 If the `connection_mode` is `e2e`, then the `padded_piece_size` field is not required.
 ## unpadded_piece_size
 The `unpadded_piece_size` field is the unpadded piece size of the content to be stored.
 This is only required if the `connection_mode` is `import`.
 If the `connection_mode` is `e2e`, then the `unpadded_piece_size` field is not required.
+# transfer_parameters
+The `transfer_parameters` field is the transfer parameters set when preparing a deal.
+It allows deal clients to pull data using the transfer parameter specified.
+This is only required if the `connection_mode` is `import`.
+If the `connection_mode` is `e2e`, then the `transfer_parameters` field is not required.
+## url
+The `url` field is the url of the content to be stored.
+This will allow deal clients to pull data from a remote url source.
+This is only required if the `connection_mode` is `import`.
+If the `connection_mode` is `e2e`, then the `url` field is not required.
 # connection_mode
 The `connection_mode` field is the connection mode to use to make the deal.
 This is either `e2e` or `import`.
 This is required.
 # size